maciosz/HERON/README.md

 Resolution to use.
 Ignored when input files are bedgraphs.
 Defaults to 600.

+##### --scores

+What should I save as peak scores to the bed file?
+ Possible options: uhmm, none so far.

 ### You probably don't want to use these:

 ##### -d / --distribution